- Search The Registry

 - My Account

-*On this date in 1971, Soul Train airs on television.
-This was an African American music-dance television program which aired in syndication until March 27, 2006.
+*On this date in 1971, Soul Train aired on television.
+This African American music-dance television program aired in syndication until March 27, 2006.